pinterest/gestalt/docs/markdown/ios/card/main_component.md

 <TwoCol>
 <Group>
 <Do title="Do" />
 - Keep the content concise.
-Convey the most important information about the card in a few words.
+Convey the most important information about the Card in a few words.
 - Provide context to the user.
-The user should know what they can expect to find within the card by reading the header and pretext.
+The user should know what they can expect to find within the Card by reading the Card.Header and pre-text.

 </Group>